Józef Schreier

 With the outbreak of World War II, Eastern Poland including Drohobycz was occupied by the USSR in accordance with the Molotov–Ribbentrop Pact.
 After Operation Barbarossa, this territory was invaded by Nazi Germany.
 The Jews of Drohobycz were confined to the Drohobycz Ghetto.
 In April 1943, the Germans discovered—or were informed of—an underground bunker in which Schreier was hiding with other Jews.
 It took three days for them to force their way in.
 Schreier committed suicide by cyanide rather than be captured.
 Of a prewar Jewish population of 10,000 in Drohobycz, approximately 400 survived the war.
 Schreier's wife was one of them and later moved to Israel, where she remarried.
+Schreier's cousin Gina Schreier survived the war in Poland and later emigrated to Brazil with her husband, Bronisław Hoenig.
+After Ulam’s death, Ulam’s wife passed her the articles they had primarily written together.